Vixsry/Vixsry/README.md

 # 👋 Hello, I'm Vixsry!

 ### 🌐 About Me
 Hello!
 I am a passionate web developer and an expert in creating beautiful and functional websites.
-In addition, I also have expertise in the -**Internet of Things (IoT) and blockchain developer**, which allows me to integrate smart solutions into my projects.
+In addition, I also have expertise in the -**Internet of Things (IoT) and Blockchain developer**, which allows me to integrate smart solutions into my projects.
 I love the challenge of turning complex problems into simple, interesting and amazing solutions.

 ### 💡 Interests
 - **Blockchain & Cryptocurrency**: Constantly researching and exploring new developments in blockchain technology.